Amari Spievey

-Amari Spievey (born April 15, 1988) is a former American football safety.
-He played college football at Iowa.
-He was considered one of the top cornerback prospects for the 2010 NFL Draft.
-He was picked in the 3rd round (66th overall) in the 2010 NFL Draft.
-On August 31, 2013, he was released by the Lions.
+Amari Spievey (born April 15, 1988) is an American former professional football player who was a safety for the Detroit Lions of the National Football League (NFL).
+He played college football for the Iowa Hawkeyes.
+He was considered one of the top cornerback prospects for the 2010 NFL draft and was selected by the Lions in the third round.

-High school career
+Early life

 Spievey attended Xavier High School, where he played cornerback and running back, and finished his career as the all-time leading rusher in school history.
 He rushed for 3,606 yards and 50 touchdowns in his career, along with 53 receptions for 858 yards and eight touchdowns.

 On defense, Spievey made 87 career tackles and 16 interceptions, including two returned for touchdowns.
 He was a two-time coaches all-state selection and was named the Connecticut Player of the Year as a senior in 2005, the year the team won the Class LL state championship.

 Regarded as a two-star recruit by Rivals.com, Spievey was listed as the #15 prospect from New England.

 College career

 Iowa Central Community College

 Spievey redshirted his initial year at Iowa to preserve a year of eligibility.
 Spievey transferred to Iowa Central Community College after being academically ineligible for his sophomore season.
 There he recorded seven pass interceptions and 242 return yards.
 He returned two of those interceptions for touchdowns and also scored two touchdowns on kickoff returns and recorded four blocked punts.
-Iowa Central CC posted 9–2 overall record to earn a No. seven national ranking, and Spievey earned junior college all-American honors.
+Iowa Central CC posted 9–2 overall record to earn a No. seven national ranking, and Spievey earned junior college All-American honors.